-Maxing out your IRA each year is a smart move when you’re focused on growing your retirement fund but contributing too much money can result in a tax penalty.
-Regardless of how you ended up with excess contributions, it’s important to make sure you correct your mistake and minimize the financial damage.
-If you’ve got too much money in your IRA, here’s what you can do about it.
+Maxing out your individual retirement account (IRA) each year is a smart move when you’re focused on growing your retirement fund.
+But contributing too much money can result in a tax penalty.
+Many taxpayers work with a financial advisor to avoid excess contributions and optimize their retirement strategies.
+If you have too much money in your IRA, here’s what you can do about it.